 Your work will focus on the following:

-Improving literacy and English levels
+Improve literacy and English levels

 Work with adults and children who have mental or physical handicaps

-Work with other volunteers and local staff
+Work with international volunteers and local staff

 Assess and identify specific placement needs